About

 I’ve kept writing and kept writing and eventually I’ve found some of the right words.
 My novels have been translated into seventeen languages and sold over a million copies worldwide, and have been optioned for film and TV.

-I’m a Vice President of the Romantic Novelists’ Association, a founder member of our Rainbow Chapter for LGBQIA+ writers, and a winner of the RNA’s Inclusion Award for championing diversity in romantic fiction.
+logo-banner1I’m a founder member of the Romantic Novelists’ Association’s Rainbow Chapter for LGBTQIA+ writers, and a winner of the RNA’s Inclusion Award for championing diversity in romantic fiction.
 I’m very proud to be Patron of local literacy charity ABC to Read, who help children in Berkshire primary schools learn to read.